-The money-weighted rate of return, calculated by the actuary, for 2021 and 2020 was a positive 11.76 and positive 11.55 percent, respectively.
-This calculation considers the change in amounts actually invested during a period and weights the amount of pension plan investments by the proportion of time they are available to earn a return during that period.
+The money-weighted rate of return, calculated by the actuary, for 2022 and 2021 was a negative 14.32 percent and positive 11.76 percent, respectively.
+This calculation considers the change in amounts actually invested during a period and weighs the amount of pension plan investments by the proportion of time they are available to earn a return during that period.
 The money-weighted rate of return calculation was developed net of investment expenses and is required by GASB.

 The financial advisor uses the time-weighted rate of return (geometric method), which is the industry standard, when calculating investment rate of returns included in the investment section of this report and performance reports provided to the Trustees.
-Based on this method, the investment rate of return, net of investment expenses, were positive 11.7 percent for both 2021 and 2020.
+Based on this method, the investment rate of return, net of investment expenses, were negative 14.1 percent for 2022 and positive 11.7 percent for 2021.